-- Licensees SFIs should apply enhanced CDD measures on a risk sensitive basis for such categories of customer, business relations or transactions as the Licensee SFI may assess to present a higher risk for money laundering or terrorist financing.
-As a part of this, a Licensee SFI may conclude, under its risk based approach, that the standard evidence of identity (see paragraphs under section IDENTIFICATION PROCEDURES) is insufficient in relation to the money laundering or terrorist financing risk, and that it must obtain additional information about a particular customer. - The extent of additional information sought, and of any monitoring carried out in respect of any particular customer, or class/category of customer, will depend on the money laundering or terrorist financing risk that the customer, or class/category of customer, is assessed to present to the LicenseeSFI.
-A LicenseeSFI should hold a fuller set of information in respect of those customers, or class/category of customers, assessed as carrying a higher money laundering or terrorist financing risk, or who are seeking a product or service that carries a higher risk of being used for money laundering or terrorist financing purposes. - 141 Licensees SFIs should give particular attention to the following business relations and transactions: - (a) where the customer has not been physically present for identification purposes (see the following paragraphs on Transactions by Non Face-to-Face Customers); - (b) correspondent banking relationships (see the following paragraphs on Correspondent Relationships); - (c) a business relationship or occasional transaction with a PEP (see the following paragraphs on Politically Exposed Persons). - (d) business relations and transactions with persons (natural or legal persons) from or in countries and jurisdictions known to have inadequate AML/CFT measures including, in all cases, those countries in relation to which the Financial Action Task Force (FATF) requires the application of enhanced due diligence measures. (see the following paragraphs on High-Risk Countries). - (e) corporate clients able to issue bearer shares or bearer instruments (see the following paragraphs on Bearer Shares).
+- Licensees should apply enhanced CDD measures on a risk sensitive basis for such categories of customer, business relations or transactions as the Licensee may assess to present a higher risk for money laundering or terrorist financing.
+As a part of this, a Licensee may conclude, under its risk based approach, that the standard evidence of identity (see paragraphs under section IDENTIFICATION PROCEDURES) is insufficient in relation to the money laundering or terrorist financing risk, and that it must obtain additional information about a particular customer. - The extent of additional information sought, and of any monitoring carried out in respect of any particular customer, or class/category of customer, will depend on the money laundering or terrorist financing risk that the customer, or class/category of customer, is assessed to present to the Licensee.
+A Licensee should hold a fuller set of information in respect of those customers, or class/category of customers, assessed as carrying a higher money laundering or terrorist financing risk, or who are seeking a product or service that carries a higher risk of being used for money laundering or terrorist financing purposes. - Licensees should give particular attention to the following business relations and transactions: - (a) where the customer has not been physically present for identification purposes (see the following paragraphs on Transactions by Non Face-to-Face Customers);

+- (b) correspondent banking relationships (see the following paragraphs on Correspondent Relationships); - (c) a business relationship or occasional transaction with a PEP (see the following paragraphs on Politically Exposed Persons). - (d) business relations and transactions with persons from or in countries and jurisdictions known to have inadequate AML/CFT measures (see the following paragraphs on High-Risk Countries). - (e) corporate clients able to issue bearer shares or bearer instruments (see the following paragraphs on Bearer Shares).